 Organization of African Unity: Zimbabwean President Robert Mugabe assumes the chairmanship.

-Papua New Guinea: Sir Julius Chan, who stood down as prime minister in March pending the outcome of an inquiry into the Sandline affair, says he has been exonerated and is resuming the office.
+Papua New Guinea: Sir Julius Chan, who stood down as prime minister in March pending the outcome of a corruption inquiry, says he has been exonerated and is resuming the office.
 However, acting prime minister John Giheno says he has no plan to leave office.
 In parliamentary elections held between June 14 and 28, both Chan and Giheno lose their seats.
-Chan's People's Progressive Party wins 16 out of 109 seats; the Pangu party 15, and independents 36.
+Chan's People's Progressive Party wins 16 out of 109 seats, the Pangu party 15, and independents 36.

 Bermuda: Thorold Masefield is sworn in as governor.